okx/KIPs/docs/draft/KIP-16.md

 ## Partnership Proposal

-### OKExChain intergartion with Cosmostation Mobile Wallet (iOS & Android)
+### OEC intergartion with Cosmostation Mobile Wallet (iOS & Android)

 #### 1.1 Overview
 Cosmostation develops, operates, and maintains all of its services in the spirit of the Cypherpunk manifesto.
 Cosmostation iOS & Android are developed with a heavy focus on the end-user's convenience.
 Cosmostaiton Mobile is the wallet of choice for the majority of users within the Cosmos SDK & Tendermint ecosystem.

-Integrating OKExChain to Cosmostation Mobile Wallet will allow for OKExChain users to access the blockchain with a intuitive and secure user interface, allowing for more accessibility and usability.
+Integrating OEC to Cosmostation Mobile Wallet will allow for OEC users to access the blockchain with a intuitive and secure user interface, allowing for more accessibility and usability.
 Cosmostation Mobile Wallet is specifically designed in a way that the application can support custom modules specific to each blockchain in a comprehensible UI/UX.

 #### 1.2 Integration Details
 Both the iOS & Android applications currently support the Cosmos Hub, Kava Network, Binance Chain, Iris Hub, and Band Protocol.
-Adding OKExChain to Cosmostation Mobile Wallet will expose OKExChain to the wider Cosmos SDK community who are actively using the Cosmostation Application.
+Adding OEC to Cosmostation Mobile Wallet will expose OEC to the wider Cosmos SDK community who are actively using the Cosmostation Application.

-Integration work will first begin with simple withdrawal & deposit of tokens, and will sequentially be updated to support custom modules specific to OKExChain such as delegation, undelegation, claim rewards, redelegation, etc.
+Integration work will first begin with simple withdrawal & deposit of tokens, and will sequentially be updated to support custom modules specific to OEC such as delegation, undelegation, claim rewards, redelegation, etc.